astorDev/nist/webhooks/send/article/index.md

 ## Assembling our Webhook Sender

+First of all, we need a mechanism to actually send our webhook.
+We'll use a default web package for assembling it:

 ```sh
 dotnet new web
 ```

+We'll need a set of HTTP-related packages and OneOf just for convenient exception handling.
+Let's set them up:

 ```sh
 dotnet add package OneOf
 dotnet add package System.Net.Http
 dotnet add package Microsoft.Extensions.Http
 ```

+Now, let's define a Webhook model, along with a helper method, converting it to an `HttpRequestMessage`.

+> We'll assume JSON body as a de facto standard for modern API communication.

 ```csharp
 public interface IWebhook